sacred-mercy/Book-Rental-Website/README.md

 Under the Supervision of:                                Submitted by:
-Dr. Sunil Shukla                                          Name: Gaurav Singh Assistant Professor                                       Roll No: 201000007
+Dr. Sunil Shukla                                          Name: Gaurav Singh Associate Professor                                       Roll No: 201000007
                                                           Batch-no: 2020- 2023